 The problems associates with traditional treatments for cervical stenosis cause legitimate fears in patients.
 With these new ultrasonic techniques, these problems can be avoided and patient fears can be abated.

 If you have cervical stenosis or have been told you need neck surgery, you need to look at this.

-With innovative ultrasonic technology, Dr. Cantor and Dr. Asghar are able to treat patients safely and with quicker recovery times than ever before, resulting in unprecedented success and minimized risks.
-Forgoing traditional tools - screws and rods - we now employ advanced technologies utilizing an ultrasonic device with a linear blade that oscillates at a high frequency.
+With innovative ultrasonic technology, Dr. Cantor is able to treat patients safely and with quicker recovery times than ever before, resulting in unprecedented success and minimized risks.
+Forgoing traditional tools – screws and rods – we now employ advanced technologies utilizing an ultrasonic device with a linear blade that oscillates at a high frequency.
 The difference is in the Misonix ultrasonic surgical sculpting tool that uses an oscillating, linear blade moving at a high frequency of approximately 22,500 times a second.

 Because ultrasonic bone cutters do not spin or have sharp blades, they can work very close to, even in contact with very delicate nerves.
 Ultrasonic bone cutters use high frequency vibration that will cut through bone but will not damage delicate nearby structures.
 Due to the bone’s stiffness, the blade’s energy is absorbed, quickly and efficiently chiseling the bone away at rapid speeds, while reducing the chance of damage to surrounding nerve, muscles and important structures of the spine.
 This allows surgery to be done from the inside out through tiny incisions.
 Important structures that hold the spine together are not removed.